philuttley/prog4aa/_episodes/01-run-quit.md

 ## Use the Jupyter Notebook for editing and running Python.

+Python scripts are text files containing lines of Python code which are run sequentially by a Python interpreter.
-While it's common to write Python scripts using a text editor, we are going to use the [Jupyter Notebook][jupyter] for this course.
+While it's common to write Python scripts using a text editor, which can be run from the command line, we are going to use the [Jupyter Notebook][jupyter] for this course.
 This has several advantages:
-*   You can easily type, edit, and copy and paste blocks of code.
+*   You can easily type, edit, and copy and paste blocks of code, which can then be run to produce output, either within the notebook or separately (as for a regular Python script).
 *   Tab complete allows you to easily access the names of things you are using and learn more about them.
 *   It allows you to annotate your code with links, different sized text, bullets, etc.